 VIR-3434 offers a novel strategy for the treatment of chronic HBV infection by neutralizing HBV viral and subviral particles through the targeting of HBsAg and inhibition of viral entry into hepatocytes.
-Additionally, the Fc region of VIR-3434 is engineered to increase binding affinity to the neonatal Fc receptor (FcRn) and promote the Fc-gamma receptor (Fc γ R) binding profile towards the activating receptors.
-These modifications may prolong serum half-life, increase potency, and induce a 'vaccinal' effect (the induction of antigen-specific T cell responses).
+Additionally, the Fc region of VIR-3434 is engineered to increase binding affinity to the neonatal Fc receptor (FcRn) and promote the Fc-gamma receptor (FcγR) binding profile towards the activating receptors.
+These modifications may prolong serum half-life, increase potency, and induce a "vaccinal" effect (the induction of antigen-specific T cell responses).

 The normal serum half-life of IgG is approximately 21 days and regulated by a balance of FcRn-mediated endocytosis and recycling versus endosomal degradation.
-The well characterized LS modification (M428L and N434S) (Gaudinski 2018; Ko 2014; Zalevsky 2010) was included in the Fc region of VIR-3434 to have sustained activity against HBV.
+To produce a product with sustained activity against HBV, the well characterized LS modification (M428L and N434S) (Gaudinski 2018; Ko 2014; Zalevski 2010) was included in the Fc region of VIR-3434.
 The LS modification increases IgG1 binding to FcRn only at the acidic pH of the endosomal compartment thereby increasing IgG recycling back into circulation.
 Monoclonal antibodies containing the LS mutation have previously been studied in humans (Gaudinski 2018).
 For example, VRC01LS, a mAb against the CD4 binding site of the HIV-1 glycoprotein, was deemed safe and well tolerated at doses of 5 to 40 mg/kg IV and 5 mg/kg SC in healthy volunteers.
-No ADAs were detected out to 48 weeks.
+No anti-drug antibodies (ADAs) were detected out to 48 weeks.
 VIR-3434 is similarly anticipated to have an extended half-life in humans, resulting in a prolonged duration of exposure.
 In vitro data for VIR-3434 suggests that the LS mutation is not anticipated to interfere with the additional Fc modifications described below.